openSUSE/news-o-o/_posts/2009-08-13-people-of-opensuse-marcus-schaefer.markdown

 #### Please introduce yourself!

-I was born into a family with a close touch to nature in the Alps region town of Isny at Allgäu, in the German state of Württemberg.
-My father Wolfgang Schäfer is a technician and an example for me from the beginning on.
-My mother Susanne Schäfer is a sportswoman, she always encouraged me to keep on running.
+I was born into a family with a close touch to nature in the Alps region town of Isny at AllgÃ¤u, in the German state of WÃ¼rttemberg.
+My father Wolfgang SchÃ¤fer is a technician and an example for me from the beginning on.
+My mother Susanne SchÃ¤fer is a sportswoman, she always encouraged me to keep on running.
 My parents gave me full freedom in my decisions and so I decided to became an assistent in physics before I studied computer science.
 Sport is an elementary part of my life.
 I always find freedom, friends and a balance to business in sports.
 My favourites are beachvolleyball and cycling.
 March 26th 2008 is the year I became a father which was the biggest change in my life followed by my marriage with my wonderful wife Daniela in 2007.
 Our son Florian is as sweet as a boy can be and I'm excited to see our young family growing :-)